-If you’re looking for a degree in business administration, you have likely asked, what is a BBA, BSBA, or BABA Degreee?
-And, how do I determine which of the different types of business administration degrees is right for me?
+If you’re looking for a degree in business administration, you have likely asked, "what is a BBA, BSBA, or BABA Degreee?"
+"How do I determine which of the different types of business administration degrees is right for me?"
 Undergraduate business students may typically choose from three programs: a bachelor of science in business administration (BSBA), a bachelor of arts in business administration (BABA), or a bachelor of business administration (BBA).

 What Is a BSBA Degree?

 A BSBA degree, or a Bachelor of Science in Business Administration, teaches students how to use math and analytics to conduct business effectively.
 Students also study managerial theories, principles, and applications as well as how apply their knowledge and skills across industries.

 Read on to learn more about the differences between these degrees to help you determine which type of program suits your goal.
 Decide if a degree in business administration is right for you.

 What Is a BBA Degree?
 What Is a Bachelor of Science in Business Administration?

 There are three different types of business administration degrees, each with different curricula and requirements.
 "What is a BBA degree?" is one of the many question you might have.
 Well, a BBA, or bachelor of business administration degree, typically offers a broad overview of business, including core courses in areas like management, accounting, economics, marketing, and more.
 In addition, a BBA often allows students to choose a concentration in an area relevant to their career goals, like human resource management, finance, public relations, or international business.[i]